rabbitmq/rabbitmq-server/deps/rabbitmq_cli/Command tutorial.md

 ```

-The function can access arguments and options to tell exactly what command
+The function can access arguments and options to tell exactly what the command
 is going to do.

 As you can see, the `banner/2` function accepts exactly one argument and expects